dhis2/training-docs/content/android/tg_academy_setup.md

 3. Clone 1 test account for your program
    1. Check that everything works for this user that you have made
    2. If it works, create the actual number of accounts/duplicated metadata you need
+4. Clone 1 test account for your program and dataset if you know you have the same user account
+   1. Check that everything works for this user that you have made
+   2. If it works, create the actual number of accounts/duplicated metadata you need
-4. After you have made all of your cloned accounts and metadata take a backup of this database.
+5. After you have made all of your cloned accounts and metadata take a backup of this database.
-5. Deploy this database as many times as you need depending on the number of groups you have made for your academy.
+6. Deploy this database as many times as you need depending on the number of groups you have made for your academy.
-6. Share the log in details of these accounts with each member of the group.
+7. Share the log in details of these accounts with each member of the group.
 They will have duplicated account names in the different groups, but because they are accessing them on different instances it will not matter!

 ### Creating a test acount - Datasets

 - Have your master instance ready
 - Access the cloning metadata tool app

+**Below are the steps that you will perform separately for cloning dataset and program**

 ![](images/academy_setup/clone_data_set.png)